Chicago Snowfall Totals & Accumulation Averages

 How Many Snowstorms Chicago Has

-Snowstorms of over five inches a day occur just once a year on average.
+Snowstorms of over five inches a day occur just once or twice a year on average.
 Major blizzards that dump ten inches or more in one day are rare events, happening about once a decade.

 How Much Snow Normally Accumulates in Chicago